Designing a Sustainable Family Home: A Practical Guide to Healthier, Smarter Living

 The Polo House: A Net-Zero Family Home Rooted in Comfort and Reuse

-• Provided consistent indoor comfort with minimal heating or cooling
+Comfortable indoor temperatures with minimal heating or cooling.

-• Offered a toxin-free, healthy environment for their family and guests
+A toxin-free, healthy environment for their family and guests.

 Sustainability in Action